vincephung/GPACalculator/README.md

 Inspiration for creating this:

-Seen and heard a lot of people always asking what their current grade is, how to calculate it, what grade they need to pass/achieve a certain grade.
+I always hear a lot of people always asking what their current grade is, how to calculate it, what grade they need to pass/achieve a certain grade so I decided to make a program for this.

 Program will allow the user to input the weights of their grades, for example exams are worth 30%, quizzes are worth 10%.